 Forks Plant-Based Recipes

 Plant-based heaven, this app is ranked #2 in the App Store’s Food and Drink section.
 It was created by Forks Over Knives and offers a huge range of delicious recipes. $4.99

 With over 113 million users, they must be doing something right!
 They offer “expert-tested recipes, guides for learning culinary skills, and culinary inspiration.”
 Sign me up!
 It’s only $4.99 per month.

 Simple to use, this app allows you to see millions of recipes in one place.
 It has an integrated clipboard tool to make organizing your recipes even easier.
 It’s also got an intelligent grocery list feature and much more to make cooking a breeze! $4.99

 Every cook needs a really good apron and now you can gift them a 100% organic hemp one from Rawganique.
-These come in 14 colours and are sweatshop-free and chemical-free.
+These come in 14 colors and are sweatshop-free and chemical-free.
 In fact, you could compost this apron!
 Rawganique has been featured many on the hub from eco-friendly shower curtains to sustainable men's fashion!
 They check all the boxes for ethics and I simply love everything they do and offer.

 This is one of my all-time best zero waste gifts.
-You need three things: a Mason jar, a cute dish towel and a wooden spoon.
+You need three things: a Mason jar, a cute dish towel, and a wooden spoon.

 All you are going to do is roll the dishtowel, slide it into the mason jar, then tie the spoon to the jar, and voila, look how cute this is!
 I’ve added a little piece of dried rosemary and you can take it up a notch by hiding a cookie recipe inside the jar making it an ideal zero waste baking gift.
 I have a video on how I did this, give it a watch.
 It’s so easy!
 And simply gorgeous!